kelkias44/Bankin_app/README.md

 # 🏦 Simple Banking App

-*A secure mobile banking application for managing accounts and transactions*
+*A Mobile banking application for managing accounts and transactions*

 ## 🧩 Modules